Bullitt: Vehicles

 Car '558 had been damaged severely during filming and was subsequently sent to a scrapyard.
 In the ensuing decades, the car was assumed to be lost.
 In 2016, though, Hugo Sanchez purchased a pair of Mustang coupes from the backyard of a house near Los Cabos, Mexico.
 He then sent the cars to Ralph Garcia to start work on turning one into a clone of the "Eleanor" Mustang from the film Gone in 60 Seconds.
 Realizing one of the two Mustangs was an S-code, Garcia had the car authenticated by Kevin Marti.
 The authentication revealed this to be the lost Bullitt car.
 In 2017, Sanchez and Garcia began to give the car a full restoration.

-Stunt driver Bill Hickman provided two 1968 Dodge Chargers, which were painted black for use in the film.
+Stunt driver Bill Hickman provided two 1968 440 Magnum V8 Dodge Chargers, which were painted black for use in the film.
 One was reserved for close-ups, and the other performed the stunts.
-Vehicle supervisor Max Balchowsky strengthened the suspension of the stunt car, but left the engines mostly unmodified.
+Max Balchowsky strengthened the suspension of the stunt car, but left the engines mostly unmodified.